rikenbit/Q2-pipeline/README.md

 #### Edit configure.yaml

-Specify the directory of the created reference data in REF_DIR
+Specify the directory of the created reference data in REF_DIR.

 ```yaml
 # Gridengin queue name